What is audit risk?

 Why it matters in practice

 A documented audit risk percentage without the underlying risk decomposition and a linked audit response will not survive regulatory inspection.
-Inspectors look for the thread: the assessed inherent risk, the assessed control risk (or a decision to assess it at maximum), the combined risk of material misstatement, and the specific procedures designed to bring detection risk down to the level needed to achieve the target audit risk.
+Inspectors look for the thread: assessed IR, assessed CR (or a decision to assess it at maximum), the combined RoMM, and the specific procedures designed to bring DR down to the level needed to achieve the target audit risk.
+At firms like ours, the file usually has the first three and fails on the fourth.

-In practice, the most common failure is treating the audit risk model as a form-filling exercise rather than a decision-making tool.
-When the model is applied properly, it drives real differences in the audit approach — different assertions get different levels of testing, and the file clearly explains why.
+In practice, the most common failure is treating the audit risk model as a tick box exercise rather than a decision-making tool.
+When the model is applied properly, it drives real differences in the audit approach.
+Different assertions get different levels of testing, and the file clearly explains why.

 Key standard references